 It is important to note that welding is a technique utilized in the metal forming process, and it is extremely crucial in metal fabrication, particularly when working with sheet metal.

-Both welding and metal fabrication require the use of similar tools and processes.
-Both these trades are focused on assembling and bending to achieve the final results of a finished products.
+Both welding and metal fabrication requires the use of similar tools and processes.
+Both these trades are focused on assembling and bending to achieve the final results of a finished product.